 This Economic Development Strategy aims to play a part in assisting the achievement of this objective, but will aim to align investment behind local and regional priorities, making programmes fit places, not places fit programmes.

-How we fit in?
+How we at South Kesteven District Council fit in?

 Sub National Review - Local Economic Assessment